Weight: Males 6-8 kg (13.2 – 17.6 lbs), females 5-7 kg (11 – 15.4 lbs)

-When meeting breeders, it is always important to ask about these conditions and if their cats have been tested for ones which can be tested for (such as polycystic kidney disease).
+Ask breeders about these conditions and if their cats have been tested for ones which can be tested for (such as polycystic kidney disease).
 Responsible breeders recognise take steps to test, and if necessary remove breeding cats from the pool if they are at risk of passing on inherited conditions.

 Kittens should not leave the breeder until they are at least 12 weeks old.
 They need this time with their mother and siblings to learn socialisation and wait until they have had at least two of their vaccinations.
-Many breeders won’t sell ‘pet’ kittens (kittens not for breeding) until they have been desexed.

 If you would like to show your Maine Coon, let your breeder know.
 Many breeders sell ‘pet quality’ purebred cats, which means they don’t fit the breed standard perfectly.
 It is almost always a minor ‘flaw’ such as a kinked tail or a minor fault in their colour, and doesn’t reflect the health or personality of the cat.
 Show quality cats should be just that but usually come at a higher cost.

 I personally prefer to purchase from breeders who raise their cats under-foot, that is, the cats are born and raised in the home, ensuring they get a lot of human interaction.